 - Be Forgiving Of Yourself And Others – No one is perfect 100% of the time.
 We’re all humans on our path through this lifetime.
 Forgiveness is the best form of therapy, and if you can’t do it for the person who slighted you, do it for yourself.
 Doing so, you get peace of mind knowing that all is well in your world.

 - Give Up Your Need To Control Situations – There’s a time to be a leader, and there are also times when surrendering control of a situation is freeing.
 If you are lashing out at others because you feel like you’ve lost control of circumstances, this is a time to step back from yourself and leave things to a power greater than yourself.
 A lot of times, when you admit your limitations, it opens the door for new ideas, solutions, and opportunities to present themselves.

+Listen To Others And Put A Ten Second Filter On Your ResponseAnother way you can avoid talking yourself into trouble is by communicating effectively.
+Instead of waiting your turn to talk, listen to the person, and formulate your response.
 If you are in a heated discussion, give yourself a ten-second filter before blurting out the first thing that comes to mind.
 It’s much easier not to say hurtful or rude things than trying to take back the words you said later.

 - Walking – Walking is one of the most natural ways to exercise, and you don’t even need to make a substantial investment or buy an expensive gym membership.
 All you need is comfortable walking shoes and appropriate clothing to get started.
 You can walk around your block, on a local walking path or track, or along the beach.
 You get a cardiovascular workout doing the most natural movement of the human anatomy.